 Practical Workflow for Care-Home Teams

-- Morning rounds: Use general purpose cleaner, or a disinfectant where required, on high-touch points such as doorknobs, handrails, and nurse-call buttons
+- Morning rounds: Use general purpose cleaner, or a disinfectant where required, on high-touch points such as doorknobs, handrails, and nurse-call buttons.
+Staff should also use appropriate PPE during higher-risk cleaning procedures and chemical handling.
+Our guide to disposable gloves for care homes explains when nitrile, vinyl, and medical examination gloves are most suitable across different healthcare cleaning and contamination-risk tasks.

 - After meals or busier periods: Use multipurpose cleaner for kitchen counters, dining-room floors, or more heavily soiled surfaces